 Conjunctivitis, commonly known as "pink eye," can cause your eye to turn pink or red.
 Waking up with crusty eyes is a telltale sign of pink eye, along with swelling, pus and itching, per the Centers for Disease Control and Prevention (CDC).
 It's typically caused by viruses, bacteria or allergens that get into the eyes and is usually more common in kids than adults.

 Bacterial and viral conjunctivitis are highly contagious and can easily spread from person to person.
 If you do suspect you have pink eye, the American Academy of Ophthalmology suggests these tips to stop it from spreading or re-infecting yourself:

 - Use a clean towel or tissue every time you wipe your face and eyes.

 - Try not to touch your eyes.
 If you do, wash your hands immediately.

 - Do not use eye makeup while your eyes are infected.
 Replace your makeup if you have an eye infection.

-Fix it: Pink eye can often be treated with home remedies and usually heals on its own.
-Treating it also depends on what kind of pink eye you have.
+Fix it: Treating pink eye depends on what kind you have.
 Per the Mayo Clinic, allergic conjunctivitis can be treated with antihistamines and bacterial conjunctivitis can be treated with antibiotic eye drops.
-Viral pink eye will go away on its own, but you can place a cool, wet washcloth on your eyes to help soothe them.
+Viral pink eye will go away on its own, home remedies can help manage symptoms, like placing a cool, wet washcloth on your eyes.